Diving with Bali Scuba

 There is great diving all year round.
 That’s why many divers head to Bali when nearby countries (such as Thailand and Malaysia) are closed for monsoon season.
 Rain from mid-December to mid-February can reduce visibility but this is also when the sea temperatures are at their warmest.
 Cold thermoclines from July to October bring phenomenally clear water to sites such as Crystal Bay in Nusa Penida and Blue Lagoon in Padang Bai.
 The Manta rays are at Nusa Penida all year round.
 If you are hoping to see Mola the best months are from July to October.
 For macro fans and photographers any time of year promises a wonderful range of critters!

-General diving questions
+General diving questions (for beginners)

 What is PADI?